Cloudxtreme/killbill-you-vagrant/README.md

 ## Direct Connect

-Direct Connect is a... thing.
-It's one of our gateways for charging money.
-It has a 'Card Safe' feature that our clients like.
-Basically, Card Safe allows you to store a credit card, unassociated with a specific merchant.
-You can then charge them to any other merchant (Vendor in Direct Connect words) without having to reprompt.
+Direct Connect is a gateway for charging money.
+It has a 'CardSafe' feature that allows you to store a credit card, unassociated with a specific merchant.
+A token is generated when storing a card, which can then be used to make charges for any merchant (or 'vendor' as Direct Connect calls them) without having to reprompt.
 We make use of this in a few places.

 The flow for CardSafe transactions: